-So far, we've tested 37 TVs in 2017 and below are our recommendations for the best smart TVs you can purchase in the run-up to Black Friday.
+We've tested 71 smart TVs and below are our recommendations for the best ones you can buy in 2018.

 In their most basic form, a smart TV is a television that is connected to the internet and provides web-related features.
 It can be a web browser, but their appeal usually comes from their ability to use online services such as Netflix, Youtube, and Spotify.
 If you've ever used something like an Apple TV, a Roku or a Chromecast, then you are already quite familiar with their capabilities as they are quite similar.